Haroli Tehsil

-Villages nearby to Haroli are Dharampur (3 km), Palkwah (3 km), Kangar (3 km), Rora (3 km), Lower Badehra (4 km).
-Haroli is further surrounded by Una City towards the East, Mahilpur City towards the west, Garhshankar City towards the South, Bangana City towards North.
-Add to it, Nangal, Hoshiarpur, Nawanshahr, Hamirpur is the nearby Cities to Haroli.
-This Place is on the border of the Una District and Hoshiarpur District.
-Hoshiarpur District, Garhshankar is located towards the South towards this place.
+Villages near Haroli include Dharampur (3km), Palkwah (3km), Kangar (3km), Rora (3km), and Lower Badehra (4km).
+Haroli is further surrounded by Una City towards the east, Mahilpur City towards the west, Garhshankar City towards the south, and Bangana City towards the north.
+Nangal, Hoshiarpur, Nawanshahr, Hamirpur are cities near Haroli.
+This place is on the border of the Una District and Hoshiarpur District.
+Hoshiarpur District, Garhshankar is located towards the south of Haroli.
 It is near to the Punjab State Border.